 Finalizing Your Action Plan and Celebrating Your Success

-This final session allows participants time to finalize and share their plans for the future (their Action Plans) and celebrate their accomplishments to date.
+This final session allows participants time to finalize their resume, cover letter and celebrate their accomplishments to date.
 They receive their Certificates of Completion in a short ceremony with families and significant others in attendance.
-Plans are established for ongoing communication via Yammer and teleconferencing.